From Frictionless

 Friction creates memorable experiences

 The most memorable experiences are often the ones that required effort.
 The meal you struggled to cook but finally perfected.
 The project that pushed you to your limits but resulted in work you’re truly proud of.
-The desk you built all by yourself.
-The higher the friction, the bigger the reward.

 Example: assembling your own furniture instead of receiving it fully built.